Phillip Chiyangwa: Political life

 Chiyangwa is a member of Zanu-PF.
 He was first elected to Zimbabwe's parliament in the 2000 elections, as the representative for the district of Chinhoyi.
 In 2004, Chiyangwa was accused of sharing state secrets and charged with breaching the Official Secrets Act.
 He retained this seat until 2005, when he was removed from the party and prevented from running in the 2005 election.

 In 2018, Chiyangwa returned to politics for Zanu-PF and was elected the party's representative for the Zvimba South constituency.
 He was elected to the National Assembly in the July 30, 2018 elections.

 Wealth & ethics

-Philip Chiyangwa alleges he owns assets worth USD$2.
+Philip Chiyangwa alleges he owns assets worth US$2.

 However it has been reported that Phillip Chiyangwa is the nephew of former Zimbabwean President Robert Mugabe and used this position to access numerous opportunities and wealth.

 Football controversy

 Chiyangwa leveraged this influence to become ZIFA President.
 Although Chiyangwa maintains visibility over social media, Zimbabwe was banned from the World Cup over ZIFA’s failure to honour payments to coaching staff.

 Zimbabwe has also since failed to qualify for any major international competitions under Chinyangwa’s tenure.
 Board members of ZIFA resigned en masse alleging Chiyangwa’s “capture” of the organisation and poor and non-productive management style.

 In 2016 he was elected unopposed as President of the Council of Southern Africa Football Associations (COSAFA) during the organisation’s Annual General Meeting held at Sun City, South Africa.